-As a product manager, you are expected to make decisions based on data.
+As a Product Manager, you are expected to make decisions based on data.
 You can display your capabilities by quantifying the accomplishments that you decide to put in your PM resume.
-Additionally, this will help the reader estimate the impact of your accomplishments.
+Additionally, this will help the reader understand the impact of your accomplishments.

 For example, don’t just put that you worked on a new feature for an existing product.
 Include how that feature performed compared with your estimates.
 That’ll show that you were data-driven in your targets, and how well you met them.

 Numbers are easy for recruiters to scan and understand, and will be a real boost for your Product Management resume.

 In Product Management, if it does not generate a quantifiable value it might as well be considered waste.
 The same goes for Product Manager resumes.
 Avoid using buzzwords to make yourself or your statements seem more impressive, recruiters can see right through that and won’t hesitate to discard your resume if there’s ambiguity about your capabilities to perform.

 The design of the resume is also incredibly important.
 If it looks like a sloppy mess, they’ll question your judgement and the level of care you take over your work.
 A great Product Management skill is being able to say in a few words what others need paragraphs for.
 Be as succinct as possible – no more than two sides of A4 paper.
 One is even better.

 Customers put more trust in recommendations by acquaintances than those by brands.
 Send your PM resume through a current employee of the company you’re applying to.
 That way, you won’t be just an anonymous applicant.
 They will associated you with the person you used as a messenger.
 They might even put up a good word for you!